eslamelgourany/disaster-response-ML-app/README.md

 * `process_data.py`: It is the main file used for cleaning the two csv files.
 (ETL strategy is applied here)
 * `classifier.pkl`: Pickle file that holds the classifier implemented.
 * `train_classifier`: The script that has the features and parameters used for designing the ML model.
+* `requirements`: It has all the packages needed for running the app.

 <!-- LICENSE -->